bitcoinfacts/glacierprotocol.github.io/_docs/contribute/acknowledgments.md

 ---
 title: Acknowledgments
-description: These are the contributors to Glacier, the step-by-step protocol for storing bitcoins in a highly secure way
+description: These are the contributors to Glacier
 ---

 The following individuals have offered feedback or other contributions that